Iraq Medal (Australia)

 The Iraq Medal was instituted by Queen Elizabeth II, Queen of Australia on the advice of the Australian Prime Minister John Howard in 2004.
-The Iraq Medal is awarded to Australian Defence Force (ADF) personnel who served in or around Iraq (19 March 2003 – 25 November 2013).
+The Iraq Medal is awarded to Australian Defence Force (ADF) personnel who served in or around Iraq (19 March 2003 – 25 November 2013) during the Iraq War.
 ADF personnel are also recognised by the 'IRAQ 2003' clasp to the Australian Active Service Medal.

 Eligibility

 Members of the ADF who render service with the forces known as: